jonallured/jonallured.com/source/_posts/2021-02-01-start-and-stop-your-work-day-with-a-list.md

 ---
 favorite: true
 number: 42
-title: Start and Stop Your Work Day With a List
+title: "Start and Stop Your Work Day With a List"
 ---

 I've developed a habit that's at the heart of my personal operating system: I